-Multi-Policy Discount: State Farm offers homeowners, renters, farm, and commercial, as well as life insurance policies that can all be packaged into a discount of up to 17%.
-GEICO offers these policies as well, but doesn’t underwrite the policies.
+State Farm offers homeowners, renters, farm, and commercial, as well as life insurance policies that can all be packaged into a discount of up to 17%.
+GEICO offers these policies as well but doesn’t underwrite the policies.
 This means that they’ve contracted with 3rd party insurance companies to write other lines of business.
 The discount amount is based upon the type of policy written.

 Edge: State Farm

-Customer Service: Both companies offer strong claims for customer service, but take different approaches.
+Both companies offer strong claims for customer service but take different approaches.
 State Farm heavily leans on its local agents.
 Some agents will be better than others at serving your needs.
-GEICO offers a 24 hour live-agent telephone line that offers comprehensive analysis over the phone, as well as a robust online resource center and mobile app.
+GEICO offers a 24-hour live-agent telephone line that offers comprehensive analysis over the phone, as well as a robust online resource center and mobile app.

-Telematics: Telematics are increasingly being used by insurance companies to reward safe driving.
+Telematics is increasingly being used by insurance companies to reward safe driving.
 Telematics keeps track of certain aspects of your daily driving habits over a period of about 3 months.
-It then gives you a discount if you drive safe, but it won’t penalize you if you don’t.
+It then gives you a discount if you drive safely, but it won’t penalize you if you don’t.

 State Farm’s telematics program is called Drive Safe & Save.
 Drivers get an automatic 5% discount just for trying it out, and anywhere between a 5% and 50% discount off each vehicle’s premium that uses it.

-Surprisingly, GEICO hasn’t released a telematics discount yet.
-It does give a rather easy-to-earn discount for wearing a seatbelt, though.
-The GEICO Seatbelt discount awards 15% off your Medical Pay or Personal Injury Protection premium.
+GEICO just recently released its usage-based program, DriveEasy.
+The jury is still out as to whether or not it helps drivers save money.
+GEICO does give a rather easy-to-earn discount for wearing a seatbelt, though.
+The GEICO Seatbelt discount awards 15% off your Medical Payments or Personal Injury Protection premium.